bosborne/nyackcommunitygarden/_posts/2012-06-30-what-tomato-disease-is-it.md

 -   Remove any leaf that has the characteristic gray or brown spots
 -   Take any and all infected tissue out of the garden

+A useful Web site is the [Vegetable MD Online](http://vegetablemdonline.ppath.cornell.edu/DiagnosticKeys/TomLeaf/TomLeafKey.html), from Cornell.

 *Brian O*